 This was probably against the standard advice of being present to oversight what is going on by Thai builders and sub-contractors.
 We did have the opportunity to visit only once during construction to see how things were coming along and to make some choices on fit out products and colors.
 The developer was good at taking progress pictures and sending them to us so we could see what stage things were at and to ask questions.
 The result was pleasing and we are happy with our finished product – in future I would rather be around to inspect the new house building if I ever did it again.

 The decision to pick a building site was fairly simple.
-We reviewed the sites plans of available lots, did site tours and settled on a lot at the end of a quiet Soi (street) with views across the countryside to some foothills and Doi Suthep, the mountain that overlooks Chiang Mai.
+We reviewed the site’s plans of available lots, did site tours and settled on a lot at the end of a quiet Soi (street) with views across the countryside to some foothills and Doi Suthep, the mountain that overlooks Chiang Mai.

-With the paperwork for the contract completed and down payment made the site preparation and construction got underway in August 2014.
-The foundation construction was first and there seems to be two construction methods for this.
+With the paperwork for the contract completed and down payment made the site preparation and construction got underway in August 2013.
+The foundation construction was first and there seem to be two construction methods for this.
 One was to dig footings and pour concrete where the ground is sufficiently hard or as a second option for soft soil, they use pilings driven into the ground with poured concrete footings around those pilings.

 A site blessing ritual is often performed and coins put into the footing pits for good luck.
 The construction company did that for us in our absence and the construction proved successful!
 Once the footings were in and foundations poured it was time for the pest control people to lay their piping systems.
 Then the first floor is laid with pre-made concrete slabs topped with poured concrete to create the base for the ground floor and later tiling.

 This created an open space under the floor that had piping laid to allow for fumigation under the house to prevent white ants and other creepy crawlers from invading.
 With the first floor and foundation complete a wooden framing system is put in place to prepare for the construction of the second floor. that is made again of pre-made concrete slabs and poured concrete.
-Once that’s done then its time for brick work to commence to fill in-between the concrete house pillars and to create our room designs.
+Once that’s done then its time for brickwork to commence to fill in-between the concrete house pillars and to create our room designs.

 Here is a selection of images of the first stage of works that might be easier to interpret than the words.